Nintendo Classics: Virtual Boy

+Main body of Virtual Boy replica in the open position, showing the removable red lenses, with an OLED Switch going into the slot, showing the two separate images of the Virtual Boy boot screen.

-Announced in a Nintendo Direct on September 12, 2025, Virtual Boy games are being added to the service on February 17, 2026.
-The games require the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
-A total of 15 (Note: 14 games in North America and PAL regions, none of which are exclusive to these regions; 15 games in Japan, one of which is exclusive to this region.) games are planned to be added to the service over time, including the following:
+Announced in a Nintendo Direct on September 12, 2025, Virtual Boy (VB) games were added to the service on February 17, 2026, with seven games available at launch.
+The games display two separate images on either side of the screen to recreate the stereoscopic 3D effect of the original system.
+The games cannot be displayed in full screen or played while the system is docked, and require the use of an additional headset accessory for proper play.
+The accessory is available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+While not officially supported, the Virtual Boy headsets are also compatible with games that supported the Nintendo Labo VR Kit and vice versa.
+Players can adjust the screen size and inter-pupillary distance of the display to refine the 3D effect.
+An update to the application on August 4, 2026, added the ability to view the games in other colors.
+In addition to released games, the Virtual Boy library includes a pair of previously unreleased games, Dragon Hopper and Zero Racers.
+As of 4 August 2026, there are 17 (Note: 16 games in North America and PAL regions, none of which are exclusive to these regions; 17 games in Japan, one of which is exclusive to this region.) games available, including the following: